mrlesmithjr/homebrew-languagetool/README.md

 ## Features

-- ✅ **Privacy-Focused**: All grammar and spell checking happens locally on your machine
+- ✅ **Privacy-Focused**: All grammar and spell checking happens locally on your machine.
-- ✅ **No Usage Limits**: Unlimited checking without subscription fees
+- ✅ **No Usage Limits**: Unlimited checking without subscription fees.
-- ✅ **Automatic Startup**: Server starts automatically when you log in
+- ✅ **Automatic Startup**: Server starts automatically when you log in.
-- ✅ **Obsidian Integration**: Works seamlessly with the Obsidian LanguageTool plugin
+- ✅ **Obsidian Integration**: Works seamlessly with the Obsidian LanguageTool plugin.
-- ✅ **CORS Support**: Properly configured CORS headers for browser access
+- ✅ **CORS Support**: Properly configured CORS headers for browser access.
-- ✅ **Version Options**: Support for both stable releases and development snapshots
+- ✅ **Version Options**: Support for both stable releases and development snapshots.

 ## Installation